 Basically, I should be contempt.
-I work standard hours and everything is ok in my life.
+I work 6.5 hours a day in a place I can now walk to in 30 mins (yay!), and everything is ok in my life.
 But I am not satisfied.
 I believe the reason for this is either lack of meaningful deep relationships with people who I can relate to, or the lack of something that I can put all my drive and energy into, since work is only work, and work will never be done - most work is like that.
 Or the sad part that I am fully dependent on the society around me, and the society is not on a good path.
 I should either be independent, or look for ways of changing the society..
 Now, I would be interested in changing the world but I tend to say no to myself, since I can hardly convince anyone of my current views on the society... and it is a huge risk and a leap of faith to move into such affairs.
 Regardless, I probably should.
 The few things in my life that I really get fired up about are: discussion on world/politics/economics/technical issues, investments, making love, and riding or driving something really fast.
 My other interests are a lot less intensive, and fleeting.

 By now you might be curious where do you fit in?
 Well, I think any good relationship should start with just having fun together.
 I just think whoever I meet should probably be quite rational and open.
 If you value the justification of an opinion more than the opinion itself, then we are in the same field.
 I have also have little desire to be a manly man, or making you feel secure, you should be secure in Finland anyway.
 I think we should all be independent, discursive, loving and sincere.
 What I aim to say is that I am not the kind of standard man who is going to feel powerful and independent.
 I am outspoken and welcome to new things, but I hold fast to my own desires and goals, whether it be wealth or easy living.